20 Quirky Roadside Attractions Across Canada

 Where you’ll find it: 3929 Carp Road, Carp, Ontario

 Back in 1959, Prime Minister John Diefenbaker commissioned a 100,000 square-foot bunker to house key members of the military and government in the event of a nuclear attack.
 The site has since been decommissioned and now operates as Canada’s Cold War museum.
-Between its fascinating history and decidedly 21st-century attractions (including the world’s largest escape room experience), the Diefenbunker is a very necessary stop on any road trip to Ottawa.
+Between its fascinating history and decidedly 21st-century attractions (including an impressive escape room experience), the Diefenbunker is an essential day trip from Ottawa.

 Where you’ll find it: 564 Route de la Mer, Sainte-Flavie, Quebec